Home > Cruises > Arctic Cruises > Grand Greenland - Mythical Lands of the North

 The central west coast of Greenland is a land of contrasts, home to some of the longest fjords in the country and a sprinkling of settlements, including the second-largest town on the island.
 However, the vastness of the land makes this stretch of the coast a sparsely-populated region, where huge distances are the norm, and the sense of remoteness and isolation is just a part of daily life.

-On our journey south we'll visit some communities where traditions are still alive.
-Potential calls include Qeqertarsuaq, the main settlement on Disko Island, and Itilleq, a small fishing and hunting village on a tiny island just over a mile north of the Arctic Circle.
-Whether hiking on land, meeting the friendly Greenlanders, or scanning the waters for wildlife, these last days on board are the perfect epilogue for our voyage.
+As we sail south, we'll visit communities where Greenlandic traditions remain strong.
+Possible calls include Qeqertarsuaq, the main settlement on Disko Island, and Itilleq – a small fishing and hunting village perched just north of the Arctic Circle.

 A small capital in a grandiose setting